tixxit/optimistic-spec-article/ARTICLE.md

 of other terrible things.
 This kind of code is rarely worth the performance benefit.
 In Framian, this kind of code is largely contained in our `Column` data structure.
 It's got a small API foot print, but it's used so ubiquitously that it is worth optimizing.
+It is worth noting that most of the specialized code in Framian's `Column` is actually generated for us and not written manually.

 [Framian]: https://github.com/pellucidanalytics/framian
 [Project]: https://github.com/tixxit/optimistic-spec-article